 To protect your assets and distribute them to your liking, it’s vital to have a will addressing your estate.
 How does this will mix with life insurance policies?
 Let’s find out.

-When you hold a term or permanent life insurance policy in Ontario, you will be asked to name at least one beneficiary to receive the death benefit should you pass away while the policy is active.
+When you hold a term insurance or permanent life insurance policy in Ontario, you will be asked to name at least one beneficiary to receive the death benefit should you pass away while the policy is active.

 Your beneficiaries can receive the death benefit tax-free, which is often used to pay for funeral costs, mortgages, educational expenses, and other general living expenses.